xhuseyin/notebook/english/words.md

 When an action or process is imperative, it is extremely important that it happens or is done.

 It is imperative that I speak with him at once.

+#### fallback

+adjective

+A fallback plan or position can be used if other plans do not succeed or other things are not available a plan that you can use if your first plan fails

+Do we have a fallback position for these negotiations?